perstromqvist/bmw-ce04-ha/NOTES.md

   empty sensors on other models.
 - Confirm field shape on a non-CE-04 model via `export_raw_data` before relying on any of the above for other bikes.
+- For modem-equipped models, consider the CarData telematics API (`vehicle.*`) as a richer alternative/supplement to CloudBike (see section above).